ESPboy-edu/ESPboy_Sub1GHzInspector/lib/SmartRC-CC1101-Driver-Lib-master/README.md

 ELECHOUSE_cc1101.setClb(fband, cal1, cal2); //Optionally enter Offset Callibration.
 Requirements: Sketch Calibrate_frequency.ino below [CC1101-Debug-Service-Tool](https://github.com/LSatan/CC1101-Debug-Service-Tool/tree/master/Calibrate_frequency).A SDR receiver and SDR software.

+New in V2.5.7

+ELECHOUSE_cc1101.setGDO0(GDO0);         //Sets Gdo0 for internal transfer function.

+ELECHOUSE_cc1101.addGDO0(GDO0, Modul);	//Adds Gdo0 for internal transfer function (multiple cc1101).

+ELECHOUSE_cc1101.addGDO(GDO0, GDO2, Modul);  //Adds Gdo0 (tx) and Gdo2 (rx) for serial transmission function (multiple cc1101).

+ELECHOUSE_cc1101.addSpiPin(SCK, MISO, MOSI, CSN, Modul);  //Adds Spi Pins for multiple cc1101.

+ELECHOUSE_cc1101.setModul(Modul);  //Switches between modules. from 0 to 5.
+So a maximum of 6.

+The new features are not final and can be changed at any time.

 All can also be used in a loop and are applied directly.